Investin (IVN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Investin Historical Price

-According to the latest data gathered on Investin live price page, the current price of Investin is 0.064439USD.
-The circulating supply of Investin(IVN) is 2.93M IVN , giving it a market capitalization of $188.81K.
+According to the latest data gathered on Investin live price page, the current price of Investin is 0.065065USD.
+The circulating supply of Investin(IVN) is 2.93M IVN , giving it a market capitalization of $190.64K.

 The Investin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of IVN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.